Skip to content

 How does enrolment work?

-To be formally enrolled in the brown scapular, it’s not enough just to buy the garment and start wearing it — though many Catholics do just that as an act of piety and devotion, wearing a blessed scapular as a sign of their love for the Blessed Virgin Mary.
+To be formally enrolled in the brown scapular, it’s not enough just to buy the garment and start wearing it — though many Catholics do just that as an act of piety and devotion, wearing a blessed scapular as a sign of their love for Mary.

 But in the custom of being “enrolled” in the scapular, it is necessary to take part in a rite of blessing and enrolment, conducted by a deacon, priest, or designated representative of the Carmelite family, ideally as part of a public celebration.

-The scapular is understood not only to confer privileges but also entail commitments.
-While the precise responsibilities may vary, they generally include the daily recitation of the Divine Office, regular fasting, and the practice of chastity according to one’s state in life.
+The scapular is understood not only to confer privileges but also to entail commitments.
+While the precise responsibilities may vary, they generally include the daily recitation of parts of the Divine Office, regular fasting, and the practice of chastity according to one’s state in life.

 The Carmelite priest’s prayer with Donald Trump was inaudible, but it seems unlikely he was conducting the rite of blessing and enrolment for two reasons.
 The first was that the prayer seemed too short, even for an abbreviated rite.
 The second is that Trump is not a baptized Catholic, a requirement for enrollment.